-DRAGONFLY is built with more than 40 years of experience in multihulls, and we feel today that we are delivering a consistent product of high quality and design.
+Dragonfly is built with more than 55 years of experience in multihulls, and we feel today that we here at Quorning Boats are delivering a consistent product of high quality and design.
 Quorning Boats endeavours to deliver a perfect product.
 If minor problems should occur, we kindly ask you to contact your dealer.

-Please keep your DRAGONFLY in respectable condition as well at sea, in the Marina as ashore.
+Please keep your Dragonfly in respectable condition as well at sea as ashore.

-We wish you, your family and crew all the best and lots of fun with your DRAGONFLY,
+We wish you, your family and crew all the best and lots of fun with your dragonfly.